Closed-Form Expressions of Ergodic Capacity and MMSE Achievable Sum Rate for MIMO Jacobi and Rayleigh Fading Channels: Ergodic Capacity of MIMO Jacobi channel

+The expression of the ergodic capacity of the MIMO Jacobi fading channel was firstly expressed in \cite{DFS} as an integral and sum of Jacobi polynomials using the same theoretical approach as in Telatar's paper \cite{telatar}.
+Recently, ergodic capacity bounds (upper and lower) of the MIMO Jacobi fading channel were derived in \cite{bonnefoi} and \cite{nafkha}.

-In this section, we provide a new expression for the ergodic capacity in the setting of Jacobi fading channels.
-We assume that the channel state information (CSI) is known only at the receiver, not at the transmitter.
-The channel ergodic capacity, under a total average transmit power constraint, is then achieved by taking $\textbf{x}$ as a vector of zero-mean circularly symmetric complex Gaussian components with covariance matrix $\rho \textbf{I}_{m_t}/m_t$, and it is given by \cite[Eq.
+In this section, we provide a novel and simple closed-form expression of the ergodic capacity in the setting of MIMO Jacobi fading channel.
+We assume that the channel state information (CSI) is only known at the receiver, not at the transmitter.
+The channel ergodic capacity, under a total average transmit power constraint, is then achieved by taking $\textbf{x}$ as a vector of zero-mean circularly symmetric complex Gaussian components with covariance matrix $\mathcal{P}\textbf{I}_{t}/t$, and it is given by \cite[Eq.
 (10)]{DFS}